 Features of Alliance’s Parts Cleaning Systems

-Thickness Or Gauge Of Materials: Heavier wall materials generally equate to longer equipment life and better fit-up of components.
+Thickness Or Gauge Of Materials: Heavier materials generally equate to longer equipment life and better fit-up of components.
 Using lighter materials is a way for manufacturers to reduce their costs.

 Flow/Pressure Control With Gauge: All pump discharge lines should have a flow/pressure control valve.
 Lightweight parts require pressure regulation to prevent them from being sprayed off the conveyor belt or being repositioned in a way detrimental to proper cleaning/drying.
 A pressure gauge is recommended for each pump discharge line for reference and for determining if nozzles are clogged.

 Secondary spray zones should have dual filter screens at a minimum.
 Dual screens are required so one screen can be removed for cleaning while the other remains in place.
 Again, the perforations should be smaller than the orifice opening in the nozzle to help prevent nozzle clogging.